maiduydung/nhutin-backend/README.md

 It then:
 1. Fetches required items from the database based on these specifications
-2. Optimizes item selection to keep total weight within **3000-3700kg** range
+2. Optimizes item selection to keep total weight within **3000-4144kg** range (includes 12% material loss factor)
-3. Ensures profit margin stays **below 20%** of the receipt value
+3. Ensures profit margin stays **at or below 20%** of the receipt value
 4. Returns an optimized item list for container construction

 ## Architecture